Learning Nonholonomic Dynamics with Constraint Discovery: Introduction

 The theory of symmetries has been generalized to describe the invariant quantities in a dynamical system under transformations.
 It has caught the attention of researchers in the field of machine learning due to the increasing need for understanding the structure of neural networks.
 Although it seems that neural networks are far from symmetric, there can be some innate symmetries \cite{bloch2024symmetric}, and a network can be designed to be symmetric \cite{ijrr2024_huang, varghese2024sympgnns}.

-The question of how to discover the symmetries of a system through machine learning has been studied in recent years.
-Most of the research is based on the symplecticity and Hamiltonian systems.
-One example of learning the dynamics is to learn the evolution of the system: learning the symplectic map \cite{pmlr-chen21r}, learning the symplectic form \cite{neurips_chen21}, learning through the Lie-Poisson brackets \cite{eldred2023liepoisson, gruber2023reversible}, learning with a symplectic network design \cite{varghese2024sympgnns}, or learning through the $G$-invariant Lagrangian submanifold \cite{vaquero2023symmetry}.
+Some research has studied how to discover the symmetries of a system through machine learning.
+Most of the them are based on symplecticity and Hamiltonian systems.
+One example of learning the dynamics is learning the evolution of the system: learning the symplectic map \cite{pmlr-chen21r}, learning the symplectic form \cite{neurips_chen21}, learning through the Lie-Poisson brackets \cite{eldred2023liepoisson, eldred2024clpnets, gruber2023reversible}, learning with a symplectic network design \cite{varghese2024sympgnns}, or learning through the $G$-invariant Lagrangian submanifold \cite{vaquero2023symmetry}.
 These works were conducted based on the assumption that the system is symmetric.
 While we can make that assumption, there are ways to discover the symmetry automatically through an equivariant network design such as a Lie algebra convolutional network \cite{neurips2021_dehmamy}, or dictionary learning \cite{ghosh2023dictionarylearning}.

 A rather less studied topic is to learn a symmetric system with constraints.
-Constraints can be holonomic (defining a submanifold of the configuration space) or nonholnomic (a constraint on the velocities which is not integrable).
-The difficulties of this problem lie in that one not only needs to learn the dynamics, but also to learn the constraint.
+Constraints can be holonomic (defining a submanifold of the configuration space) or nonholonomic ( constraint on the velocities which are not integrable).
+The difficulties of this problem lie in that one needs to learn the constraints implicitly from the dynamics of the system.
 Learning a holonomic constraint (a constraint on the system configurations) can be seen as learning the null space of the constraint equation \cite{icra2015_lin}, in which case the system symmetry is not considered.

-In this work, we propose a method for learning the nonholonomic constraints of the system, at the same time not ignoring the system symmetry, by leveraging the nonholonomic momentum equation.
+In this work, we propose a general method for learning nonholonomic systems, and at the same time not ignoring the system symmetry, by leveraging Hamel's formalism of nonholonomic dynamics with symmetry \cite{Bloch2009Quasi}.
+Hamel's formalism treats the constraints intrinsically as a distribution in the tangent bundle rather than imposing the constraints via multipliers; therefore, the dynamics is interpreted as an ordinary differential equation without an additional constraint.
+In this formalism we train the network in a similar manner to a Neural ODE \cite{chen2019neuralode}.